 Carpet textures vary depending on the length of the yarn, the twist in the yarn and the height.

-- Single colored effect with uniform texture.
+Solids - single colored effect with uniform texture.

 Tonals - tone on tone color variation that creates a textured aesthetic.